LiskHQ/lisk-desktop/docs/REDUX_STRUCTURE.md

 }
 ```
 Data used by all token types couls be put into a common node or at the root as it's right now, like the `extensions` and `search` node, having `tokenKeys` node inside if needed.
+Transactions node can keep the same structure given that we use a normalize so all the transactions have the same kind of information so we can display them in a similar way and since we won't show transactions of different tokens at the same time.

 ## Reducers
 The reducers would have to take in account the token type, or if no token is set, consider it as being common data and not putting inside a node, but directly on the root.